-Our news feeds are being flooded at the moment with news of COVD-19 and understandably there is some concern amongst Queensland businesses regarding the impact that this virus may have on business.
+Our news feeds are being flooded at the moment with news of COVID-19 and Queensland businesses are being severely impacted.

-As an employer, there are some simple steps regarding hygiene that you should be taking now to help stop the spread of COVID-19 and other respiratory illnesses.
+As an employer, other than having your employees work from home, there are some simple steps regarding hygiene that you should be taking now to help stop the spread of COVID-19 and other respiratory illnesses.
 WorkCover Queensland has prepared a brief news alert detailing the steps that employers should be taking.
 You can access it here: https://www.worksafe.qld.gov.au/news/2020/coronavirus-covid-19-workplace-risk-management

 Otherwise, what leave are employees entitled to?

 - If an employee has COVID-19 or a family member has COVID-19 then full-time employees may access paid sick leave (personal leave) entitlements.
 If the employee does not have sick leave entitlements, then they may access unpaid leave entitlements.
 Casual employees can access 2 days unpaid carer’s leave per occasion.
 Employers are entitled to request evidence of the illness in the form of a medical certificate.
 They may also have a right to request medical clearance before the employee can return to work, if reasonable.

 - If an employee is required to self-isolate in order to comply with government restrictions (such as after travel) there are no hard and fast rules contained in the Fair Work Act or modern awards and employers will need to come to their own arrangements with employees.
 These arrangements may include working from home, accessing annual leave or long service leave entitlements or arranging other paid or unpaid leave by agreement.